MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

 ## What This Script Does

 Think of the dataset as a messy notebook full of information.
-This script acts as a helper that cleans, organizes, and prepares the data before it is used for analysis or machine-learning models.
+This script acts as a helper that cleans, organizes, and prepares the data before it is used for analysis and machine-learning models.

+The pipeline performs:

+- Data cleaning
+- Feature engineering
+- Virality score generation
+- Target label creation
+- Data standardization
+- Dataset splitting
+- KNN model training
+- Model evaluation
+- Cross-validation
+- Data visualization

+---

 ## Data Loading